sage-code/maj/alphabet.md

 **Palette: n*

-Second "n" is soft when followed by vowel.
-In middle of words can sound like Spanish "ñ".
+Second "n" is soft when followed by vowel "e", in middle of words.
+It can sound like Spanish "ñ".
 IPA symbol for this sound is: "ɲ".
-This rule is not mandatory. "n" without softening is acceptable, it is the same word.
+This rule is not mandatory, "n" without softening is acceptable, it is the same word.

 **Practice IPA:**

-* nina => IPA:"niɲa"  = "child"
+* nyna => IPA:"nyɲa"  = "child"
-* nine => IPA:"niɲe"  = "children"
+* nyne => IPA:"nyɲe"  = "children"
 * pane => IPA:"pane"  = "breads"

 **Trilled R**

 Letter "R" and "r" is trill-alveolar in Maj.
 It is strong like double "rr" in English.
 To produce this sound, your tongue is relaxed and the tip of tongue taps the roof of the mouth several times.

-**Vibrate J**
+**Vibrated J**

-Letter "J", "j" is vibrated-labial when used before vowels.
+Letter "J", "j" is vibrated-labial when used before vowels: {e, y}.
 That means your tongue tip will vibrate softly.
 To make this sound your tongue is relaxed and the tip of the tongue taps the roof of the mouth several times similar to "sh" but vibrated.
-The best symbol for this sound is dʒ.
+The best symbol for this sound is IPA digraph: `dʒ`.

 * jela => IPA:"dʒela" = ENG: "jell"
-* jaza => IPA:"dʒaza" = ENG: "jaz"
+* jyro => IPA:"dʒiro" = ENG: "around"

+**Fricative J**

+Letter "j" is pronounced different when followed by {o, u, i, h} or consonant.
+In these cases sound close to soft G, but it must be produced with the tip of your tongue.
+Best IPA symbol for this sound is "ʒ".

+* joka	=> IPA:"ʒoka" = game
+* yjma	=> IPA:"iʒma" = picture

 **Plosive G**